hirensakhiya/next-bike-crud/README.md

 ## 🛠 Skills/Tech Stack

-NextJS, Rest API, Tailwind CSS
+PostgreSQL (Database), NextJS, Rest API, Tailwind CSS

 ## Features

+**Owner (Admin)**

+- Can view listing of all bikes with search functionality
+- Can able to add, update, delete bike details

+**Customer**

-- User can view list of the bikes
+- Can view listing of all bikes with search functionality
-- Admin can manages bike with CRUD operation

 ## Authors

 - [@hirensakhiya](https://github.com/hirensakhiya)